SamuelMedinaTech/image-color-extractor/README.md

 # Image Color Extractor

-The aptly-named project is a Python application powered by Tkinter, used for extracting a palette of colors from an image.
+The aptly-named project is a Python application powered by Tkinter and [Airium](https://pypi.org/project/airium/), used for extracting a palette of colors from an image.

 ## Prerequisites